dalpay/MusicClassification/README.md

 # Music Classification
-This repo contains modules for music classification tasks.
+This repo contains modules for music classification.
 The file `audio_classify.py` contains functions to preprocess audio files, extract features, and train classifiers.
 The file `figures.py` contains functions to display figures about the features and classifiers.
 These functions were applied